lunatech-labs/lunatech-beginner-quarkus-course/slides/04-webservices.md

 But there is a limitation: Quarkus can't discriminate between a thread blocked on CPU, and a thread blocked on IO.
 If all 200 threads are used for CPU, it will cause _thread starvation_: the computation doesn't make much progress, because a thread is scheduled only occasionally.

-In the next section, we will see a different model that solves this.
+In the next chapter, we will see a different model that solves this.

 ## OpenAPI and Swagger UI

 // TODO, demonstrate how to use OpenAPI and Swagger

+## CDI & ArC

+// TODO